6SicNick6/Personnel-Management-Function-Library/README.md

-# 🧪 QualityLibrary Unit Tests
+# 🧪 Personnel Management Function Library

 This project contains **unit tests** for the `qualitylibrary` C# library.
 The tests validate core functionality related to employees, password security, phone validation, and encryption.